ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

 The component uses a ShadowDOM to maintain encapsulation, however, this changes how the events flow from the inside of the component to the outside in the DOM.

-The component handles the internal radio input changes and re-emits a host `change` event so consumers can listen on the host element instead of the internal control.
+The component handles the internal radio input changes and re-emits a `change` event so consumers can listen on the component instead of the internal control.
 The current selection is available through `event.target.value`, and a convenience copy is also included in `event.detail.value`.

 When using libraries that listen for events, this process may not work with them and a workaround might be required depending on the framework or library in use.